kimmykokonut/Capstone/README.md

 * 1030: proposal completed
 * 1045: going through teacher's notes and earlier thoughts on project to organize today and next week's goals
 * 1115: work on sql diagram
+* 1200: finish sql diagram, located in proposal for feedback